-CAPITOL RECAP: GOP takes another crack at redistricting reform
+Capitol Recap: GOP takes another crack at redistricting reform

 State Superintendent of Education Carmen Ayala said the pandemic has had a disproportionate impact on low-income students, who often have limited or no access to home computers or broadband internet service, as well as students of color.
 But she also said that as schools reopen post-pandemic, they will have a new set of resources to help address those underlying inequities.

-Melissa Figueira, senior policy associate with Advance Illinois, said it has also had a dramatic impact on enrollment at all levels of education – an estimated 1.9 percent drop in pre-K through 12 schools, with the biggest declines in kindergarten through third grade, and a 5 percent decline in post-secondary enrollment.
+Melissa Figueira, senior policy associate with Advance Illinois, said it has also had a dramatic impact on enrollment at all levels of education – an estimated 1.9% drop in pre-K through 12 schools, with the biggest declines in kindergarten through third grade, and a 5% decline in post-secondary enrollment.

 The resource guide details 12 topics that districts and higher education institutions may want to consider to equitably address the pandemic’s short-term and long-term impacts.